 When I began teaching, I was afraid of poetry.
 My last memory of poetry was in high school.
 The professor read a poem, and then wanted to know what the poem meant.
 I didn’t raise my hand, but he called on me anyway.
 My heart was pounding, my brain froze, and my mouth whispered something that I can’t even remember.
 I only recall the class remained silent for an eternity, no one responded or nodded, and another student was called to give an opinion.

 So… when it was time to teach poetry, I put it off, put it off, and put it off.
-Then the week before testing I panicked.
+Then, the week before testing I panicked.
 Reviewing my long-range plans I realized that I had successfully avoided teaching poetry until I was out of time.

-My hatred of poetry quickly subsided, and poetry was no longer put off the last minute.
+My hatred of poetry quickly subsided, and poetry was no longer put off to the last minute.
 From then on, I began teaching poetry the first day of school.

 What tips and strategies helped you?
 Just comment below!